Mingxuan-Yang/Penalized-Linear-Regression/README.md

 # STA 523 :: Project

+This is our group final project on **Penalized Linear Models**.

+Group members: Bo Liu, Mingxuan Yang, Jiawei Chen, Linlin Li.

+### How to evaluate

 You can use `make` to generate files you will need and launch the app.

 There might be an error "This site can’t be reached.
 127.0.0.1 refused to connect.", which is because the webpage is opened before the set-up of the shiny app.
 You can refresh the webpage or just wait a couple of seconds.